Paul Cézanne: Exhibition at Les XX 1890 and first solo exhibition in Paris in 1895

 Ambroise Vollard, an aspiring gallery owner, opened Cézanne's first one-man show in November 1895.
 In his gallery, he showed a selection of 50 of around 150 works that Cézanne had sent him as a package.
 Vollard met Degas and Renoir in 1894 when he was exhibiting a bundle of Manet in his small shop, and they exchanged Manet works for their own works with him.
 Vollard also established relationships with Pierre Bonnard and Édouard Vuillard, and in the same year the well-known paint dealer Père Tanguy.
 When Tanguy died, Vollard was able to buy works by three artists who were still unknown at the time: Cézanne, Gauguin and van Gogh.
 The first buyer of a Cézanne painting was Monet, followed by colleagues like Degas, Renoir, Pissarro and later art collectors.
 Prices for works by Cézanne rose a hundredfold and Vollard, as always, profited from his stocks.

-In 1897, a Cézanne painting was purchased by a museum for the first time.
-Hugo von Tschudi acquired Cézanne's landscape painting The Mill on the Couleuvre near Pontoise in the Durand-Ruel Gallery for the Berlin National Gallery.
+In 1897, a Cézanne landscape, The Mill on the Couleuvre near Pontoise, was purchased by Hugo von Tschudi for the Durand-Ruel Gallery in the Berlin National Gallery It was the second Cézanne work acquired by a museum, the first being the Berliner Museum.

 Cézanne's mother died on 25 October 1897.
 In November 1899, at the insistence of his sister, he sold the now practically deserted property "Jas de Bouffan" and moved into a small city apartment at 23, Rue Boulegon in Aix-en-Provence; the planned purchase of the “Château Noir” property could not be realized.
 He hired a housekeeper, Mme Bremond, to look after him until his death.

 Homage to Cézanne

 The art market, meanwhile continued to react positively to Cézanne's works; Pissarro wrote from Paris in June 1899 about the auction of the Chocquet collection from his estate: “These include thirty-two Cézannes of the first rank [...].
 The Cézannes will fetch very high prices and are already estimated at four to five thousand francs.”
 In this auction, market prices for Cézanne paintings were achieved for the first time, but they were still “far below those for paintings by Manet, Monet or Renoir.”

-In 1901 Maurice Denis exhibited his 1900 large painting Hommage à Cézanne in Paris and Brussels.
+In 1901, Maurice Denis exhibited his 1900 large painting Hommage à Cézanne in Paris and Brussels.
 The subject of the picture is Ambroise Vollard's gallery, which presents a picture – Cézanne's painting Still Life with Bowl of Fruit – formerly owned by Paul Gauguin.
 The writer André Gide acquired Hommage à Cézanne and gave it to the Musée du Luxembourg in 1928.
 It is currently in the Musée d'Orsay, Paris.
 Among the people portrayed: Odilon Redon is in the foreground on the left, listening to Paul Sérusier opposite him.
 Also depicted from left to right are Édouard Vuillard, the critic André Mellerio with a top hat, Vollard behind the easel, Maurice Denis, Paul Ranson, Ker-Xavier Roussel, Pierre Bonnard with a pipe, and on the far right Marthe Denis, the painter's wife.